Skip to main content

 @protocol RCMessageCoding <NSObject>

-The encoding and decoding protocol (RCMessageCoding) has the following main functions:
+The encoding/decoding protocol (RCMessageCoding) has the following key functions:

-• Provides a unique ID for the custom message type.
+• Provides a unique ID (ObjectName) for the custom message type.

-• Encodes all information in the message into JSON data for transmission when sending the message.
+• Encodes all message information into JSON data for transmission when sending a message.

-• Decodes the JSON data back into a message object when receiving the message.
+• Decodes JSON data back into a message object when receiving a message.

 • Provides data for message search.

-• Serialization: The message content encodes all data into JSON through this method.
-The returned JSON data will be used for network transmission.
+• Serialization: Encodes all message data into JSON for network transmission.

 - (NSData *)encode;